Shiaulis/Eesti-Ilm/README.md

 ## Beta Testing
-Please use [the link](https://testflight.apple.com/join/CMLvzuYL) to subscribe on app beta testing.
+Please use [the link](https://testflight.apple.com/join/xlLG9DS9) to subscribe to app beta testing.

 ## How to Contribute

 ### Development

-We looking forward to receiving your contributions.
 Feel free to file an issue if you have any ideas how the app can be improved.
 Your PRs are also welcomed.

 ## Licensing